graphext/cuery/actors/keywords/.actor/README.md

 - ✅ **Ensure access** if using your own ID, make sure it has Google Ads API access enabled

 **"Invalid date range error"**
-- ✅ Use YYYY-MM format: `"2024-07"` not `"July 2024"`
+- ✅ Use YYYY-MM format: `"2024-01"` not `"January 2024"`
 - ✅ Ensure start date is before end date
-- ✅ Keep within last 2 years (Google Ads API limitation)
+- ✅ Keep within last 4 years (Google Ads API limitation)
 - ✅ Don't use future dates for end date
 - ✅ Maximum 2-year range between start and end dates

 **"Google Ads API date error"**
-- ✅ Try more recent dates (within last 12-18 months)
+- ✅ Try more recent dates (within last 18-24 months)
 - ✅ Use current month or previous month as end date
 - ✅ Check that date format is exactly YYYY-MM
 - ✅ Verify month is valid (01-12, not 13 or 00)